Improved reproducibility of diffusion kurtosis imaging using regularized non-linear optimization informed by artificial neural networks: Results

 The results of the reproducibility analysis are shown in Figure \ref{fig:CV}.
 Overall, the reproducibility of DKI metrics, as measured by the estimated variability due to measurement error ($\text{CV}_e$), was comparable to DTI metrics.
 The relative differences between the metrics' reproducibility depended on the tract.
 The ratio betwen between-subject variability and measurement error also varied greatly between the tracts.
 In large tracts, such as the corpus callosum and longitudinal fascicles, CV values for all metrics were below 5\%.
 In some smaller tracts, such as the fornix and subparts of the corpus callosum, CV values exceeded 5\% for some diffusivity and kurtosis metrics.

-All the computational steps required to compute whole-brain DTI and DKI parameter maps took less than 20 minutes per scan on an Intel Xeon CPU E5-1620 v3 3.50GHz x 8.
-Training the neural networks took typically 70\% of the computation time.
+All the computational steps including training required to compute whole-brain DTI and DKI parameter maps took less than 10 minutes per scan on an Intel Xeon CPU E5-1620 v3 3.50GHz x 8.